 - Season tomatoes with 1 teaspoon of kosher salt and toss to combine.

-- Transfer tomatoes to a fine-mesh strainer or colander set over a bowl and allow to drain for 20 to 30 minutes.
+- Transfer the tomatoes to a fine-mesh strainer or colander set over a bowl and allow to drain for 20 to 30 minutes.
 Discard liquid.

 - Combine drained tomatoes with onion, diced jalapeno, cilantro, and lime juice.
 Toss to combine and season to taste with salt.